dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
- yeah we don't replace consensus we fortify it for your existing consensus continues as normal and then we make it you have to you establish content with
+ yes we don't replace consensus we fortify it for your existing consensus continues as normal and then we make it you have to you establish content with